2019 Ford F-150 Raptor first drive review: Smarter, faster, still king

 Car Tech

-The handheld radio crackled and a Ford Performance Driving School instructor’s voice came over the speaker, “Our target speed will be 50 mph as the front wheels hit the jump.”
+The handheld radio crackled and a Ford Performance Driving School instructor’s voice came over the speaker: “Our target speed will be 50 mph as the front wheels hit the jump.”

-I’ve driven racetracks, off-roaded, and played in the mud, but I’ve never launched a truck into the air.
-That was about to change.
-I was nervous.
+I’ve driven on racetracks, off road, and have played in the mud, but I’ve never launched a truck into the air—until now.
+I am nervous.

-The 2019 Ford F-150 Raptor is still the only factory full-size pickup truck an automaker will encourage you to take off a jump, and it has received a host of upgrades for this year.
+The 2019 Ford F-150 Raptor is still the only factory full-size pickup truck an automaker will encourage you to jump, and it has received a host of upgrades for this year.
 Highlighting the list are new electronic aids and revised Fox racing shocks to make it faster and smarter.

 2019 Ford F-150 Raptor